How Our Hidden Pet Fencing Works

 Our exclusive SafeYard® training program helps your pet first learn the boundaries and then…to avoid them.
 Marking flags are placed around the perimeter to offer your pet a visual benchmark to help them recognize the new boundaries.
 We pair an audible warning and mild shock with these flags.
 The shock is adjustable for different personalities, temperaments and breed characteristics.

-A tiny receiver worn on your pet’s collar picks up the digitally modulated signal and issues an audible warning and or an immediate shock (depending upon the chosen settings and the dog’s behavior.) to teach your pet to avoid the boundary.
-While any company can claim nearly the same , only Pet DeFence uses SafeYard® training.
+A tiny receiver worn on your pet’s collar picks up the digitally modulated signal and issues an audible warning and or an immediate shock (depending on the chosen settings and the dog’s behavior.) to teach your pet to avoid the boundary.
+While any company can claim nearly the same, only Pet DeFence uses SafeYard® training.
 SafeYard® training rewards instinctive behavior related to backing away, rather than punishment for approaching.

 Keep in mind as you shop around that others may try to sugar coat the word “shock” and call it something nicer.
 “Shock is shock”.
-Do not loose sight of the fact that your pet must not like the shocking sensation at all, and therefore must seriously wish to avoid it.
-Our program will focus on the positive aspects of training, and we will help you use the lightest and most discreet shocks available in the industry during your dog’s training.
+Do not lose sight of the fact that your pet must not like the shocking sensation at all, and therefore must seriously wish to avoid it.
+Our program will focus on the positive aspects of training.
+We want your dog to know that the yard is a safer, funner, happier place than it was before we started.
+We want to use the lowest possible shock on your excited dog to get them to want to avoid the fence without fear.
+To do this, we use the lightest and most discreet shocks available in the industry during your dog’s training.
+A three-year-old child permitted to touch the collar before training commented: “I feels like someone is blowing on my finger”.